Are you thinking of traveling to Nepal? Read this before you go for some important travel advice to help you make the most out of your time and money.

 Travel to Nepal – Traveling FAQs

 I will not delve into what is so good about Nepal in this post.
 You already know since you are reading this one, right?
 I will tell you what you need to know so you can plan your dream trip with a well-informed train of thought, so here goes.

 Well, that depends entirely on what you want from your trip.
 You didn’t expect that answer, did you?
 Let me explain.

 I have travelled to Nepal during every season, so I am in a position to hand out some coherent advice.
 Every season has its pros and cons for the intrepid traveller, so let’s take a look at each in turn.

-The Nepalese monsoon season runs from the end of May until mid-September.
+The monsoon in Nepal runs from the end of May until mid-September.
 Torrential downpours soak the land and make hiking in the Himalayas close to impossible.
 At the very least downright dangerous.
 June to September in particular is incredibly moist.

 Mosquito bites will be prevalent at lower elevations and the risk of catching something unholy from one is becoming ever more significant.

 But there are benefits if you travel to Nepal at this time.
 The temples and sights around the Kathmandu valley are empty of tourists, air pollution is low and everything is a million shades of green.

 Bardia and Chitwan national park do not close during the monsoon and visiting one is quite the adventure that I wholeheartedly recommend.